 Throughout Study Island’s history, the program has evolved from a supplemental resource for test preparation to a robust tool for classroom practice and assessment.
 While much has changed and evolved since its inception in 2000, our promise to focus on the unique needs of the educators who work every day to move education forward has never wavered.

 At Edmentum, we aim to design products that help us realize our mission of being educators’ most trusted partner.
 Recently, we gathered four leaders within the Edmentum organization to discuss how Study Island is fulfilling this goal through our four key commitments—simple technology, quality content, actionable data, and customer success.
-Here’s a peak into the conversation:
+Here’s a peek into the conversation:

 “When it comes to simplifying technology, everything we’re doing is driven entirely by customers.”